Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 For example: sudo apt install -reinstall cuda
 J. `In case of you failed to download while you do have internet connection, that might caused by DNS setup issue`
 Instruction $「sudo gedit /etc/default/docker」
-Edit document, to remove '#' sign before “DNS 8.8.8.8”, then save and close document.
+Edit document, to remove '#' sign before 'NS 8.8.8.8', then save and close document.
 Reboot PC, or Instruction $「sudo service docker restart」, to reboot PC.
 K. `Sometimes wifi disconnect because of PC enter power saving mode`
-Go to Ubuntu OS, under “System” icon, find “Internet” icon.
+Go to Ubuntu OS, under 'System' icon, find “Internet” icon.
 Double click “internet” icon, wifi will be reconnected.
 L. `Inside Jupyter Notebook, how to run instructions # (without quiting Jupyter Notebook and go to terminal`
 You just need to add 1 line of code, which is start with “!” sign.